Skip to main content

 Principal Trainer at workshop for Canadian NGOs for BC Council for International Cooperation, "Applying Gender-Based Analysis + 2-part Workshop”, November 2020.

-Dr. Geetanjali Gill engages with community-based organizations to organize annual events on International Development Week, International Women's Day, and World Refugee Day.
+Dr. Geetanjali Gill engages with community-based organizations to organize annual events for International Development Week, International Women's Day, and World Refugee Day.

 Scholar-Practitioner Experiences